24/7 Emergency Service

 Combi boilers (Vaillant ecoTEC, Worcester Greenstar, Baxi 800, Ideal Logic)

 Standard process.
 We connect at the pump head or the system tails, isolate the DHW circuit, and flush the heating side normally.
-Vaillant ecoTEC Plus and Worcester Greenstar i both specifically require a Benchmark flush certificate to uphold their 10-year warranty.
+Vaillant ecoTEC Plus and Worcester Greenstar i both specifically require a BS 7593-compliant flush certificate to uphold their 10-year warranty.
 We supply that certificate with every job.

 System boilers